urql-graphql/urql-exchange-graphcache/examples/persisted-store/README.md

 ## About

-This is a basic example of subscriptions being used with `urql`.
-It demonstrates some of the core principles around wiring up subscriptions, including:
+This is a basic example of store-persistence being used with `urql`.

-- Setting up the `subscriptionExchange` with a `subscriptionClient`.
-- Using the `useSubscription` hook.
-- Using the `graphCache` to update the hook.

 ## Usage